Shaheer-20/Shaheer-20/README.md

 # 💫 About Me:
-🌟 Passionate Flutter Developer | Web Enthusiast | Technology Explorer<br><br>I'm a dedicated developer with a strong focus on creating beautiful and functional applications using Flutter.
+🌟 Passionate Flutter Developer | Web Enthusiast | Technology Explorer.<br><br>I'm a dedicated developer with a strong focus on creating beautiful and functional applications using Flutter.
 I also have a keen interest in web development and stay curious about the latest advancements in technology.
 Always striving to learn and grow!